You invest time and money in social media marketing. This investment should yield measurable results.

 Look at Your Industry

-Click any competitor in the “Social Media Posts” module to see an overview of their social media activity and performance.
+Click a competitor in the “Social Media Posts” module to see their social media activity.
+Scroll to view their content by week:

 Choose a Handful of KPIs to Focus on

-Start with a few key metrics that directly align with your business goals.
+Select a few key metrics that align with your goals.
+Tracking too many can overwhelm you with data.

-You can always begin to track more later on if needed.
+You can always add more later if needed.

 How to Set Social Media KPI Goals

-Once you’ve identified the social media marketing KPIs you want to track, the next step is to set specific goals for each KPI.
+Once you know which KPIs you want to track, set specific goals for each.

 Benchmark Yourself Against Your Competitors